 - Employers are prohibited from retaliating against whistleblower employees.
 Retaliation includes firing, demoting, suspending, threatening, or harassing the employee.
 If the employer does retaliate, the employee is entitled to the reinstatement of their position, two times the amount of back pay, interest on the back pay, and compensation for any damages sustained because of the discrimination.

-California FCA and Federal FCA Differences
+California False Claims Act and Federal False Claims Act Differences

 While the California FCA and the federal FCA have numerous similarities, they also have several differences: